Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/03-integrations/agentic-frameworks/adk/README.md

 3. Incorporate search results into coherent responses
 4. Maintain session state between interactions

-The agent is wrapped with the Bedrock AgentCore framework, which handles:
+The agent is wrapped with the Amazon Bedrock AgentCore framework, which handles:
 - Deployment to AWS
 - Scaling and management
 - Request/response handling